sagun98/node-blog/README.md

 ## Text Editor and Add Categories:

 ### First setting up the CKEditor:
-- 1. Go to `http://ckeditor.com/download`   and choose `Standard package`.
+- Go to `http://ckeditor.com/download`   and choose `Standard package`.
-- 2. Unzip the package and put it inside nodeblog/public folder
+- Unzip the package and put it inside nodeblog/public folder

-- 3. Write a script in addpost.jade to include the editor
+####Write a script in addpost.jade to include the editor
 ```bash
 script(src='/ckeditor/ckeditor.js')
 script